pybind/pybind11/docs/compiling.rst

     SmartCompile("NPY_NUM_BUILD_JOBS", needs_recompile=naive_recompile).install()

-If you have a more complex build, you can implement a smarter function, or you can use [CCache]_ instead. ``CXX="cache g++" pip install -e .`` would be the way to use it with GCC, for example.
+If you have a more complex build, you can implement a smarter function and pass it to ``needs_recompile``, or you can use [CCache]_ instead. ``CXX="cache g++" pip install -e .`` would be the way to use it with GCC, for example.
 Unlike the simple solution, this even works even when not compiling in editable mode, but it does require CCache to be installed.

 ..
 [CCache] https://ccache.dev